Financing of training

 Various large and small funds make study grants, loans and donations available for various target groups and studies.
 For example, there are the VSB Fund Scholarship (VSBfonds Beurs) and Cultural Fund Scholarship (Cultuurfondsbeurs) for follow-up studies abroad, while the Bekker-la Bastide-Fonds supports students who are doing a full-time study in Amsterdam or Rotterdam.
 The Fundatie van Renswoude, the Schuurman Schimmel - van Outeren Stichting and Stichting de Korinthiërs all support students younger than 30 years old, while Talent Support supports students older than 30. the Tesselschade Study Fund (Tesselschade Studiefonds) only supports women.
 The Hendrik Muller Fund (Hendrik Muller Fonds) provides study scholarships and supports cultural causes.

 Some funds focus on certain disciplines: the VandenEnde Foundation focuses on young talents in theatre, dance, music, film and television.
 The Prince Bernhard Cultural Fund (Prins Bernhard Cultuurfonds) manages various donor-advised funds, a number of which also support studies, such as the Burger-Dominicus Fund (Burger-Dominicus Fonds) for dancers and the Sonate Fund (Sonate Fonds) for classical music.
 Stichting NHBos has scholarships for landscape architecture students, the EFL Stichting contributes to study trips for architecture students, research and publications.
 Foundation A.F.V.O.M.S.
 (Algemeen Fonds voor Onbemiddelde Muziekstudenten, General Fund for Music Students Without Means) gives donations to conservatory students.
+The Willem Mengelberg Fund to conservatory students who are following a master's programme.
 The Academy of Theatre and Dance has the Hanny Veldkamp Fund (Hanny Veldkamp Fonds) and Jan Kassies Fund (Jan Kassies Fonds) for talented students.
+The Institut Français Pays-Bas awards two Art & Design scholarships annually to students in Dutch higher education who want to get a master's degree in France.

 Crowdfunding is also used increasingly often to finance a follow-up study.
-In addition, parents are allowed to donate a higher amount tax-free for your training or study programme.
-Examine whether you meet the conditions.
+In addition, parents are allowed to donate a higher amount tax-free for your training or study programme under certain conditions.

 Because it is so important that you continue developing yourself, there are an increasing number of options to receive further training for free or for a small amount: in that case you mainly invest your time.
 For example, via the programme NL leert door (NL keeps on learning) and other independent providers such as the AHK, who offers refresher courses in the field of entrepreneurship at low rates.